vboyev-MSFT/defender-docs/exposure-management/Rapid7-data-connector.md

 See [Retrieved data](#retrieved-data) for a description of the expected data to be retrieved by the Rapid7 connector.

-If there is still missing data, please contact Support.
+If there's still missing data, please contact Support.

 ### Configure Rapid7 allowed IPs to enable Exposure Management connectors to access Rapid7